ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 enable an intruder to re-identify an individual or household in the dataset by matching with other available datasets.

-Table 9.2 gives an overview of the selected quasi-identifiers and their levels of measurement.
+:numref:`tab92` gives an overview of the selected quasi-identifiers and their levels of measurement.

 The decision to release the dataset as a SUF means the level of